d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 :label:`sec_numerical_stability`

-So far, for every model that we have implemented, we needed to initialize our parameters according to some specified distribution.
+Thus far, every model that we have implemented required that initialize its parameters according to some pre-specified distribution.
-And until now, we glossed over the details, taking the initialization hyperparameters for granted.
+Until now, we took the initialization scheme for granted, glossed over the details of how these these choices are made.
 You might have even gotten the impression that these choices are not especially important.
 However, the choice of initialization scheme